Josh Antonuccio, M.Ed.

 He has worked as a producer, member, and/or engineer with a multitude of signed and independent artists and has worked on sound design for both short and feature-length films.
 With an abundance of both music and film credits to his name, his releases have been featured in various films, commercials, and TV shows, as well as news outlets including Pitchfork, NPR, Paste Magazine, VH1, MTV, The Onion/AV Club, Stereogum, and Magnet Magazine.

 Antonuccio has contributed music and media industry stories for national and regional music stories and regularly interviews national music and media figures.
-He is the producer and host of "The Gladden House Sessions", a partnership with the Nelsonville Music Festival and WOUB Public Media which has grown to become a widely popular streaming music series.
+He is the producer and host of "The Gladden House Sessions", the Emmy-nominated live music and interview series that has garnered millions of views across all six seasons.

 He oversees the Ohio University South by Southwest experience and coordinates several industry immersion experiences, including the MDIA Music Industry Masterclass at Bonnaroo Music & Arts Festival, and the MDIA Music Production Master Class, an exclusive opportunity which provides a one-week apprenticeship for music production students with producers in their studios.
 Past trips have included courses with Jim Eno in Austin, TX, Michael Brauer in NYC, and Joel Hamilton in NYC.

-He is also the host of the Scripps Visiting Artist Series, which welcomes leaders in the music industry for on-stage, live-streaming interviews on the campus of Ohio University.
-Past guests have included Sharon Van Etten, Bob Boilen of NPR Music, Ira Kaplan of Yo La Tengo, Jim Eno of Spoon, John Paul White of The Civil Wars, and music supervisor Thomas Golubic.
+He has hosted multiple artist events through the Scripps Visiting Artist Series, with past guests have including Tank & the Bangas, Sharon Van Etten, Bob Boilen of NPR Music, Ira Kaplan of Yo La Tengo, Jim Eno of Spoon, and John Paul White of The Civil Wars.

-Antonuccio is a Grammy-voting member of NARAS (National Academy of Recording Arts and Sciences), an ASCAP-affiliated songwriter (winning a new songwriters award in 2001), and a member of the Education Committee and is a member of the Audio Engineering Society.
-He also serves on the advisory board for Groove U, a revolutionary two-year music industry school in Columbus, Ohio.
+Antonuccio is a Grammy-voting member of NARAS (National Academy of Recording Arts and Sciences), an ASCAP-affiliated songwriter (winning a new songwriters award in 2001), and is a member of the Education Committee and is a member of the Audio Engineering Society.